jedrzejkubica/GBA-centrality/README.md

 **Step 3.
 Build a high-confidence human interactome**

-Here the protein-protein interactions data is filtered on Interaction Detection Method and Interaction Type: each interaction has at least 1 experiment abd at least one should be proven by any binary interaction detection method.
-We also remove the top 1% of proteins with the highest degrees (i.e., artificial hubs).

-Then the data is merged into one SIF file.
-Further details about the SIF format can be found here: https://cytoscape.org/manual/Cytoscape2_5Manual.html#SIF%20Format
+Here the protein-protein interactions data is filtered on "Interaction Detection Method" and "Interaction Type": each interaction must be confirmed by at least 1 experiment using a binary interaction detection method.
+We also remove the "artificial protein hubs" (i.e., top 1% of proteins with the highest degrees).
+The data is merged into one SIF file (for details about the SIF format see: https://cytoscape.org/manual/Cytoscape2_5Manual.html#SIF%20Format).

 ```
 python ~/Software/GBA-centrality/Interactome/build_interactome.py \